CJBok/SDV-Mods/README.md

 Installing stable releases from Nexus Mods is recommended for most users.
 If you really want to compile the mod yourself, read on.

-These mods use the [crossplatform build config](https://github.com/Pathoschild/Stardew.ModBuildConfig#readme) so they can be built on Linux, Mac, and Windows without changes.
-See [the build config documentation](https://github.com/Pathoschild/Stardew.ModBuildConfig#readme) for troubleshooting.
+These mods use the [crossplatform build config](https://www.nuget.org/packages/Pathoschild.Stardew.ModBuildConfig) so they can be built on Linux, Mac, and Windows without changes.
+See [the build config documentation](https://www.nuget.org/packages/Pathoschild.Stardew.ModBuildConfig) for troubleshooting.

 ### Compiling a mod for testing
 To compile a mod and add it to your game's `Mods` directory:

-1. Rebuild the project in [Visual Studio](https://www.visualstudio.com/vs/community/) or [MonoDevelop](http://www.monodevelop.com/).
+1. Rebuild the project using [Visual Studio](https://www.visualstudio.com/vs/community/) or [MonoDevelop](http://www.monodevelop.com/).
    <small>This will compile the code and package it into the mod directory.</small>
 2. Launch the project with debugging.
    <small>This will start the game through SMAPI and attach the Visual Studio debugger.</small>